MaxDeale/MaxDeale/README.md

 ## I am a full stack web developer with a love for UX/UI design and everything that has to do with programming

-- 🔭 I just launched my first couple of courses: [HTML & CSS For Absolute Beginners][course]!
+- 🔭 I just launched my first couple of courses: [HTML & CSS For Absolute Beginners]!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I am currently growing my Python and PHP skills
-- 👯 I’m looking to collaborate with other content creators
+- 👯 Im interested in connecting with other South African developers, possibly to collaborate on projects
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: To grow my web development business and YouTube channel (Deale Development)
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I am also a passionate musician

 ### Connect with me: